Report period

 Target Flows

-The monthly Palmer Drought Severity Index lowered the hydrologic condition from "NORMAL" to "DRY"
+The monthly Palmer Drought Severity Index (PDSI) values for February reduced the hydrologic condition index to 0.218 and changed the final hydrologic condition from "NORMAL" to "DRY"

 Report period